cloudfoundry/bpm-release/docs/runtime.md

 ## Resource Limits

 bpm can enforce various [resource limits][limits] on your processes.
-There are currently 3 different types: memory, open files, and processes.
+There are currently 4 different types: memory, open files, processes, and core file size.

 ### Memory